Scanning Electron Microscopy (SEM)

 Sample Preparation:

-Hitachi SU8700 variable pressure SEM – samples are not required to be coated
+Hitachi SU8700 variable pressure SEM mode – samples are not required to be coated

-Hitachi SU8700 HRSEM and Zeiss XB350 SEM – samples are required to be dehydrated and coated
+Hitachi SU8700 FESEM and Zeiss XB350 FESEM – samples are required to be dehydrated and coated

 1. Fixation